How to Apply for Live Literature Sessions

 Applications for events taking place between 1 January and 31 March 2018 are closed.
 The deadline was Wednesday 27 September 2017 at noon.

-Applications for events taking place between 1 April and 31 December 2018 are now open below.
-The deadline for applications is Wednesday 24 January 2018 at noon.
+Applications for events taking place between 1 April and 31 December 2018 are now closed.
+The deadline for applications was Wednesday 24 January 2018 at noon.

 Why apply for Live Literature author visits?